 A target database has been created in RDS.
-For more information, see Create database and account for SQL Server 2008 R2.
+For more information, see Create databases and accounts for an RDS for SQL Server 2008 R2 instance.

 When you migrate data to the cloud, no additional fees are charged for RDS but you must pay for OSS, as shown in the following figure.